Buffalo Sabres' game against Lightning rescheduled due to winter storm

 The NHL typically prefers to wait as long as possible before making such a change, but in this instance, the circumstances were unusual.

 The Lightning were supposed to fly to Buffalo from Detroit following their game Wednesday night against the Red Wings in Little Caesars Arena, then return to Tampa late Friday night after facing the Sabres.
-However, the forecast shows air travel likely won’t be possible and the league can’t risk the Lightning being stuck in Buffalo through the weekend.
+However, the forecast shows air travel likely won’t be possible.

 People are also reading…